Bennylavaa/RealmPortal/readme.md

 - When migrating specific accounts, only that account's data is processed
 - Other accounts in the same WTF folder remain untouched
 - Global settings in `Config.wtf` are still updated for realm changes

+### Using Your Migrated Copy
+1. Run the migration tool to create your migrated copy
+2. Test the migrated copy by temporarily renaming your original WTF folder and the migrated copy
+3. When satisfied, replace your original WTF folder with the migrated version

 ## 🤝 Contributing